marcushellberg/vaadin-tips/readme.md

 One often overlooked feature of the Vaadin layouts is `setMargin` and `setSpacing`.
 In most cases, turning these on will give you a much more visually pleasing result, as all your components aren't squished together.
 In fact, I use this so often that I created a custom `VerticalSpacedLayout` that defaults to having them enabled.

+### Sizing and positioning
+Vaadin has a very powerful layout engine.
+If you understand how it works, you will have a very powerful tool for creating fluid layouts, but used wrong it will cause a lot of headaches.

+There are two different sizes you need to take into account when working with the default Vaadin layouts (Vertical, Horizontal, Grid): the size of a component and the size of the layout slot it is in.
+A component's size, what you get when you call `setSize()` is the size of the component in relation to the layout slot the component is in.
+The size of the layout slot is determined by calling `setExpandRatio()` on the containing layout.
+ExpandRatio will determine how any unused space should be divided between the components.
+If you do not specify any values, all slots will be equally sized.
+The position of a component is also relative to the slot it is in.

+Another common mistake I see in Vaadin projects is having relatively sized components inside layouts without a defined size.
+So if you for have a VerticalLayout that by default has an undefined height (it will grow as needed with the content), you cannot put a component with a 100% height inside of it.
+Vaadin will not be able to calculate 100% of null, so the component will not be shown.
+You can easily locate these types of issues by running your application with the debug window open (append `?debug` to your application URL) and runnin the analyze layouts tool.

 ## Theme

 Vaadin comes with a powerful Sass based theme builder called Valo.
 Valo allows you to customize the look and feel of your application by configuring a set of high-level parameters.
 You can make large modifications to your application with just a single change, as unspecified values will be automatically populated with reasonable values.
 For instance, if you change the background color to a dark color, Valo will change text and highlight colors to a lighter color to ensure sufficient contrast.